puppetlabs-toy-chest/puppetlabs-azure/README.md

 ##### `dns_servers`

-An array of DNS servers to be given to vms in the virtual network
+An array of DNS servers to be given to vms in the virtual network.

 Default: [] # None